The Church of Jesus Christ of Latter-day Saints in New Mexico: County Statistics

-List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
+List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
 Census count reflects location of residence which may skew percent of population where adherents reside in a different county as their congregational meetinghouse.

 Stakes

-As of February 2023, the following Stakes had Stake Centers in New Mexico:

 Missions

 On March 7, 1943, the Navajo-Zuni Mission was organized, and specialized with teaching Native Americans in their language.
 This was renamed the Southwest Indian Mission on January 1, 1949.
 It was renamed the New Mexico-Arizona Mission on October 10, 1972.

-New Mexico became its own mission when the New Mexico Albuquerque Mission was organized on December 15, 1996, with Stanley D. Robers as mission president.
+New Mexico became its own mission when the New Mexico Albuquerque Mission was organized on July 1, 1975 with Stanley D. Robers as mission president.

-As of February 2023, New Mexico was home to two missions:
+As of May 2025, New Mexico was home to two missions:

 In addition to these missions, the Arizona Tucson Mission and the Texas Lubbock Mission covers portions of the state.